 Official website of Vienna Marathon.

 The month of May is full of events, especially music, and food and drink-related festivals.

-8th May – Fest der Freude (Festival of Joy), memorial and classical music concert to mark the end of WWII.
-Held in Heldenplatz square and music performed by Vienna Symphony Orchestra.
+8th May – Fest der Freude (Festival of Joy), a memorial and classical music concert to mark the end of WWII.
+Held in Heldenplatz square and the music is performed by Vienna Symphony Orchestra.
 Free event with more info here.

-Throughout May, there are several food (and drink) festivals, such as Genuss Festival in the Stadtpark in the center of Vienna, Burgenland Kultinarium festival in Am Hof square, Vienna Wine Fest at the Museumsquartier, Vienna Beer festival at the Am Hof square, and very famous European Street Food Festival with trucks serving international dishes.
+Throughout May, there are several foods (and drink) festivals, such as the Genuss Festival in the Stadtpark in the center of Vienna, Burgenland Kultinarium festival in Am Hof square, Vienna Wine Fest at the Museumsquartier, the Vienna Beer festival at the Am Hof square, and very famous European Street Food Festival with trucks serving international dishes.

 End of June-mid-July – Vienna Jazz festival is globally known, and many star musicians have taken their part in this well-established (30 years) and prestigious music event.
 More info and online tickets can be found here.

 End of June – Wiener Symphoniker at the Museumsquartier is a free concert performed by Vienna Symphony Orchestra, at the Museumsplatz.